1927 Georgia Tech Golden Tornado football team: Week 10: Georgia

-Post season
+Postseason

 The defeat of Georgia netted Tech the Southern title.
 Several Tech players received postseason honors.
 Tackle Frank Speer, Center Peter Pund, and Halfbacks Warner Mizell and Stumpy Thomason were all selected All-Southern.

 Personnel

 Depth chart

 The following chart depicts Tech's lineup during the 1927 season with games started at the position shown in parentheses.
 The chart mimics the offense after the jump shift has taken place.